ashrafcoderkube/DevOps-Playbook/9-mail-servers/exim/MacOS/domain.md

-### Domain Configuration for Exim Mail Server on Linux
+### Domain Configuration for Exim Mail Server on macOS

 ## Prerequisites
-- A Linux server with administrative (root) privileges.
+- A macOS server with administrative (root) privileges.
 - A valid domain name (e.g., example.com).
 - Exim installed on your system.
 - A valid SSL/TLS certificate (for SSL configuration).

 #### Non-SSL Configuration
-Edit the main Exim configuration file located at `/etc/exim4/exim4.conf` or `/etc/exim/exim.conf`.
+Edit the main Exim configuration file located at `/usr/local/etc/exim/exim.conf`.

 ```ini
 # Basic Exim configuration for mail delivery